jbanaszczyk/pms5003/README.md

     switch (status) {
 ```

-If there is something interesting - display it:
+If there is something interesting: display it:

 ```C++
     case pmsx::PmsStatus::OK: {
         ....
 ```

-If there is are no data: do something else:
+If there are no data: do something else:

 ```C++
     case pmsx::PmsStatus::NO_DATA: